 Once hailed as south London’s answer to Bath, the Elephant and Castle’s reputation has for many years been more ugly duckling than admired swan.

-Then along came regeneration, and suddenly unfamiliar words like investment, opportunity, desirable started to be used about the neighbourhood.
-Isobel has been been guiding around the area for nearly twenty years, and exploring its history for almost twice that long.
+Then along came regeneration, and suddenly unfamiliar words like investment, opportunity, desirable started to be used about the neighborhood.
+Isobel has been guiding around the area for nearly twenty years and exploring its history for almost twice that long.

-Join her to see behind the fabled roundabouts, the derided shopping centre and find a vibrant and proud community.
-(Starts Castle Square, SE17 1LB, 2pm, £5 contribution please)
+Join her to see behind the fabled roundabouts, the derided shopping center, and find a vibrant and proud community.
+(Starts Castle Square, SE17 1LB, 2 pm, £5 contribution please)